Iranian National Museum of Medical Sciences History: History

-The museum was Inaugurated in September 2002 by the head of project Dr. Maziar Ashrafian Bonab, Dr. Mohammad Farhadi, Dr. Mohammad-Reza Zafarqandi and Sayyed Mohammad Beheshti.
+The museum was inaugurated in September 2002 by the heads of the project: Dr. Maziar Ashrafian Bonab, Dr. Mohammad Farhadi, Dr. Mohammad-Reza Zafarqandi and Sayyed Mohammad Beheshti.

 Description

 The museum is jointly operated by ICHO and the Tehran University of Medical Sciences.

-The building of the museum, and is located in Amir Abad in Tehran.
+The building of the museum is located in Amir Abad in Tehran.
 It has the following sections: